MicrosoftDocs/security/trusted-root-docs/new-ca-application.md

 ms.topic: conceptual
 ---
 # New CA application - Microsoft Trusted Root Program

+> [!NOTE]
+> Microsoft is not accepting new CA applicants at this time.
+We will update this page when we will be accepting new CA applicants into our program.

 ## 1. Introduction

 This page describes the application process to become a new certificate authority in the Microsoft Trusted Root Program.